kdvolder/vscode-remote-java-dev-env/README.md

 ## Testing the image

 *Warning:* These steps work on Linux but I suspect they may not work on Mac where extra complications exist because docker runs in a separate VM.
+If you can't figure this out, you could just skip this step and move directly to deploying the image to k8s.

+Run `./run-with-docker.sh` a in terminal.
+This will start an ssh daemon in a docker container.
-Run `./run-with-docker.sh` to run the image locally using docker.
-Leave the terminal that you started this open (if you close it the ssh daemon will be shutdown).
+Leave the terminal that you started this with open (if you close it the ssh daemon will be shutdown).

 In a new terminal determine the ip address of the container.
 You can use `docker ps` to find the container.
 Then use `docker inspect` to see its details and find the ip address.